 Today I managed to get a look at R. Forster’s De antiquitatibus et libris manuscriptis Constantinopolitanis, 1877.
-This, if you remember, contains a catalogue of Greek manuscripts said to exist in the 16th century at Rodosto / Raidestos, a town just outside Constantinople.
+[2019 update: now here] This, if you remember, contains a catalogue of Greek manuscripts said to exist in the 16th century at Rodosto / Raidestos, a town just outside Constantinople.

 Well, it does contain such a list.
-The list covers two and a bit pages, no less.
+The list covers two and a bit pages, no less, starting on p.29.
 The publication is rather rubbishy, and I wasn’t easily able to work out just where the data came from — the article text was in Latin, and badly structured.
 But I laboured through the list of Greek works.
 (It was in a rare books room, so I could get no photocopies)

 And … I think it’s a hoax.